 Single Pole Options For maximum benefit, ActiveMSers recommends two poles over a single pole.
 But sometimes, as stated above, that isn’t practical.
 Your single pole options include staffs and canes.
-Black Diamond offers staffs while REI and Leki make both (Leki actually offers four versions).
+Black Diamond offers staffs while REI and Leki make both (Leki actually offers a few versions).
 Active MSer Daryl of Illinois likes the staffs from Stoney Point (www.stoneypoint.com), which come with a wood knob or a y point (for steadying a hunting rifle).
 Lori, an active MSer from Wisconsin, likes the convenience of her folding cane (made by Medline, www.medline.com), where a press of a button can collapse the cane to only 12 inches for easy storage.
 Considerations: For balance while standing or walking on flat surfaces, the cane trumps the staff due to its style of grip, allowing you to put more support onto the cane.
 For hiking on hilly terrain, the staff trumps the cane, as it can be placed far in front of you, great for hilly descents.
 That said, you don’t usually need a free hand while hiking, so why not just use trekking poles in this scenario?
 So for single pole use, ActiveMSers recommends a cane.
 If used properly, it provides max support.
-And if you really want your single pole to do double duty, the Leki Wanderfreund extends a full 53 inches, so it can be used as a cane or a staff, the best of both worlds.
+And if you really want your single pole to do double duty, there are poles out there (again, Leki) that can be used as a cane or a staff, the best of both worlds.

 Fitting Your Cane Stand up straight with shoes on and your arms at your side.
 The top of the cane should come up to the crease on the underside of your wrist.
 When using the cane, your elbow should be bent slightly, about 15-20 degrees.